 The double-track line is electrified and the design speed is 350 kilometers per hour (220 mph).
 Trains run in service at 300 kilometers per hour (190 mph), and traveling the 78 kilometers (48 mi) between Jeddah and Makkah takes 43 minutes, while the 449 kilometers (279 mi) between Makkah and Medina takes about 2 hours.
 The track, rolling stock, and stations are designed to handle the temperatures.
 It is expected that the system will transport 60 million passengers a year on 35 trains, with a seating capacity of 417 per train.

 Traveling the length of the route takes two and a half hours, compared to five hours by car.
 Speed isn’t the entire justification for the construction of this railway, however; the Haramain is expected to carry three million passengers a year, including many Hajj and Umrah pilgrims, relieving traffic congestion.
-Its first fastest train in Saudi Arabia.
+Its the first fastest train in Saudi Arabia.